-More polarimetric modes are becoming available over the coming year, and users are encouraged to contact salthelp to indicate their priorities.
-RSS will get NIR spectroscopic capabilities in, likely, 2019.
+- More polarimetric modes are becoming available users are encouraged to contact salthelp to indicate their priorities. - RSS will get NIR spectroscopic capabilities in, likely, 2019.
 The current plan is for an IFU unit in the J and H-band.

 Historical target distribution on the sky